Ford Mustang Mach-E SUV review

 - Some cheap trim

-The Ford Mustang Mach-E is the first ground-up electric car from the American car giant, designed to take on models like the Tesla Model 3 and Model Y, Volkswagen ID.4 and Jaguar I-Pace.
-As such, it’s arguably the most important car from the manufacturer in a generation, showing the world how Ford plans to move away from the combustion engine and into the new electric era.
+The Ford Mustang Mach-E is the first ground-up electric car from the American car giant, designed to take on models like the Tesla Model 3 and Model Y, Volkswagen ID.4, Skoda Enyaq iV and Jaguar I-Pace.
+As such, it’s arguably the most important car from the manufacturer in a generation, showing the world how Ford plans to move away from petrol and diesel engines and into the new electric era.

 It should be no surprise Ford has chosen an SUV to showcase its new technology - high-riding models have surged in popularity with buyers the world over in recent years - but the use of the Mustang name and styling cues have proved controversial with fans of the Blue Oval.
 If anything, it shows just how far the brand is prepared to go to help make its first battery electric vehicle (BEV) a desirable product.